Mitigating Data Injection Attacks on Federated Learning

 A stronger type of attack would try to hide the previous attacks by combining a false model and a true one.
 This reduces the statistical discrepancy between the malicious agents' response and the other agents' response, by adding a bias to the reported model.
 While the attacker's main goal is to manipulate the joint model parameters and prevent convergence to a steady optimal point, it also has a secondary goal of remaining hidden and disguising the attack.
-Let $W_{a,r}(t)$ be the local model parameters obtained by reliably updating the model $W(t-1)$ provided by the coordinating agent with correct data at time $t$ while $W_{a,f}$ is a pre-trained false model, classifying labels according to the attacker's desired attack scheme\footnote{For simplicity of notation we assume $W_{a,f}$ is time independent, but it can also be dependent.}.
+In this strategy, let $W_{a,r}(t)$ represent the model parameters that the attacker, posing as a regular agent, would have updated by reliably updating the model $W(t-1)$ provided by the coordinating agent with correct data at time $t$, while $W_{a,f}$ is a pre-trained false model, classifying labels according to the attacker's desired attack scheme.\footnote{For simplicity of notation we assume $W_{a,f}$ is time independent, but it can also be dependent.}

-Formally, this can be described as follows: A malicious agent $a$ responds at time $t$ by sending the model
+Building on this concept, the attack can be formally described as follows: A malicious agent $a$ responds at time $t$ by sending

-where $W_a(t)$ refers to the set of parameters transmitted by agent $a$ at time $t$, and $g(t)$ is a time-varying mixing weight satisfying the following conditions: \begin{itemize} \item For all $t\geq 0$, $0\leq g(t) \leq 1$. \item $g(0) = 1$, $\lim_{t\to\infty}g(t) = 0$. \item $g(t)$ decreases over time, i.e. $g(t+1) \le g(t)$. \end{itemize} For example, delaying the starting time of the attack to time $T_a$ is equivalent to setting $g(t)=1, 0\le t\le T_a$.
-The monotonicity assumption might be relaxed but is required for the convergence to the attacker's desired model.
+where $W_a(t)$ denotes the set of parameters transmitted by agent $a$ at time $t$, and $g(t)$ is a time-varying mixing weight satisfying the following conditions: \begin{itemize} \item For all $t\geq 0$, $0\leq g(t) \leq 1$, \item $g(0) \equiv 1$, $\lim_{t\to\infty}g(t) = 0$, and \item $g(t)$ decreases over time, i.e., $g(t+1) \le g(t)$. \end{itemize} For instance, delaying the start of the attack to time $T_a$ can be achieved by setting $g(t)=1, 0\le t\le T_a$.
+While the monotonicity of $g(t)$ can be relaxed, it is essential for ensuring convergence to the attacker's desired model.

-Note that this attack scheme is realistic as the attacker has no access to other agents' datasets and it can't manipulate the model learning process nor the parameters aggregation done by the coordinating agent.
+Note that this attack scheme is realistic as the attacker has no access to other agents' datasets and it can't manipulate the model learning process or the parameters aggregation done by the coordinating agent.
 The attacker is only capable of pre-learning a manipulated model and it doesn't rely on a specific neural network configuration, optimization function, or loss function.